-Dakota Jones — Dakota’s regularly contributed his youthful insight to iRunFar for a full five years now!
+Dakota Jones — Dakota’s regularly contributed his insights to iRunFar for a full five years now!

 Ian Torrence — Loooongtime ultrarunner shares his running and coaching experience in his Your Ultra-Training Bag of Tricks column.

-Gina Lucrezi, Pam Smith, and Liza Howard — These three ladies share their perspective on the sports in Trail Sisters.
+The Trail Sisters, Gina Lucrezi, Pam Smith, and Liza Howard — These three ladies share their perspectives about our sport in the Trail Sisters column.
 Ashley Arnold previously contributed to the column.

-Andrew Titus — Andrew occasionally drops an equisitively written piece on iRunFar’s audience.
+Andrew Titus — Andrew occasionally drops an exquisitely written piece on iRunFar’s audience.

-Ian Campbell (UK), Tim Peeters (Netherlands), Miguelito (Spain-Canary Islands), and the Koalas (Spain-Catalunya) — Frequent field correspondents at European races.
+Ian Campbell (UK), Tim Peeters (Belgium), Miguelito (Spain-Canary Islands), and the Koalas (Spain-Catalunya) — Frequent field correspondents at European races.

 Kirsten Kortebein — Kirsten is iRunFar’s intrepid photographer and occasional field reporter around the world.

-Koichi Iwasa (Japan), Rachel Jacqueline (Hong Kong), Paul Charteris (NZ), and Kerry Suter (NZ) — Occasion field correspondents at races in Australia, New Zealand, and Asia.
+Koichi Iwasa (Japan), Rachel Jacqueline (Hong Kong), Paul Charteris (NZ), and Kerry Suter (NZ) — Occasional field correspondents at races in Australia, New Zealand, and Asia.

 Previous Contributors and Saviors

-The following individuals have made key contributors, whether long-term or in the moment, that greatly assisted in making iRunFar what it is today.
+The following individuals have made key contributions, whether long-term or in the moment, that greatly assisted in making iRunFar what it is today.
 Many thanks to you all!

-- Anthony “Tony” Portera was the original voice behind This Week in Running or TWIR, as we often called it.
-If you enjoyed Tony’s unique voice, go read about his personal adventures at iRunUltras.com.
+- Tony Portera was the original voice behind This Week in Running or TWIR.

 - Elyse Braner became iRunFar’s first female columnist when she started writing Elyse’s Closet back in late 2008.
 It should also be noted that she was an inspirational example for Bryon Powell‘s move to make trail running his profession.

 - Mitchell Goodman provided iRunFar with the most excitement it saw in 2009 by being the brains that made the Western States 100 prediction contest possible.
-He repeated the effort every year since.
+He repeated the effort every year through 2015.

 - Brad Koenig and John McAlister were great technical advisors as iRunFar moved from its Blogger roots to WordPress in the winter of 2009-10.

 - Allison Pattillo wrote our Non-Gear Girl column.
-She now writer for Competitor, Women’s Running, and more.
+She now writes for Competitor, Women’s Running, and more.

 - Paul Petch has provided iRunFar with graphic designs ranging from column logos to ads.

-- Brendan Trimboli has made a difference you can see, literally, as he created iRF’s Non-Gear Girl, This Week In Running, and Elyse’s Closet logos.
+- Brendan Trimboli created iRF’s Non-Gear Girl, This Week In Running, and Elyse’s Closet logos.

 Become a Contributor